dotnet/source-build/Documentation/servicing/patch-updates.md

 ## Process

-1. Clone the repo and update the version of contributing repos as appropriate for the branch.
+1. Clone the source-build repo and update the version of contributing repos as appropriate for the branch.
 1. Build the repo as normal.
 If the build succeeds, no patch changes were necessary and you're done.